-This moist and dense healthy pumpkin bread recipe is full of whole grains, cinnamon and other warm spices.
+This moist and dense healthy pumpkin bread recipe is full of whole grains, cinnamon and other warm spices that reminds you of fall.
 Perfect for freezing!

 Can I get a fist pump for fall baking season?
 Admittedly, we cook with pumpkin all year round – we blend it in smoothies, add it to our oatmeal, stir it into our waffle batter, and use it for fruit dip.